turn-project/turn/README.md

 <i>The most recent major change finally added something of a real reporter API.
 That's a good thing!
 Although it should have been there from day one.
 Yet the new version also removed the runner API.
-That's means Turn would have revert back to old subclassing and monkey patching tricks in order support certain features such as the solo and cross runners.</i>
+That means Turn would have revert back to old subclassing and monkey patching tricks in order support certain features such as the solo and cross runners.</i>